 The Standard Pathway is for IMGs seeking general registration with the Board.
-You need to have a primary qualification in medicine and surgery awarded by a training institution listed in the current International Medical Education Directory (IMED) of the Foundation for Advancement of International Medical Education and Research (FAIMER) to be eligible to apply to the AMC for assessment under this pathway.
+You need to have a primary qualification in medicine and surgery awarded by a training institution recognised by the AMC to be eligible to apply to the AMC for assessment under this pathway.

 The AMC assesses IMGs under the Standard Pathway through one of the following:

 - Standard Pathway (AMC examinations).
 Assessment is by examination only—the AMC CAT MCQ Examination and the AMC Clinical Examination.
 Most non-specialist applicants will be assessed through this method.

 - Standard Pathway (workplace-based assessment).
 Assessment is by examination (the AMC CAT MCQ Examination) and a program of workplace-based assessment of clinical skills and knowledge by an AMC-accredited authority.
 Currently, assessment programs in four states have been accredited to conduct workplace-based assessment.
 Relatively few applicants are assessed through this pathway.

 On successful completion of the assessment requirements of either of the alternatives described above, you will be issued with the AMC Certificate.